mart1nro/joycontrol/README.md

 # joycontrol

+Branch: master->amiibo_edits->amiibo_writing->V12_fixes

 Emulate Nintendo Switch Controllers over Bluetooth.

-Tested on Ubuntu 19.10, and with Raspberry Pi 3B+ and 4B Raspbian GNU/Linux 10 (buster)
+Tested on Raspberry 4B Raspbian, should work on 3B+ too and anything that can do the setup.

 ## Features
 Emulation of JOYCON_R, JOYCON_L and PRO_CONTROLLER.
 Able to send: